open/close all folders

-- The Hero from The Good The Bad And The Weird manages one with a Winchester rifle.
+- The Hero from The Good, the Bad, the Weird manages one with a Winchester rifle.

-- Sniper (1993).
-The protagonist is being stalked through the Panamanian jungle by a former student, now working for the rebels.
+- In the original movie, the protagonist is being stalked through the Panamanian jungle by a former student, now working for the rebels.
 After leaving his sleeping partner as bait, he puts a bullet through his opponent's Draganov rifle scope.